New York lawmakers agree to legalise recreational marijuana

 The legislation would allow recreational marijuana sales to adults over the age of 21, and set up a licensing process for the delivery of cannabis products to customers.
 Individual New Yorkers could grow up to three mature and three immature plants for personal consumption, and local governments could opt out of retail sales.

-The legislation would take effect immediately if passed, though sales wouldn't start immediately as New York sets up rules and a proposed cannabis board.
+The legislation would take effect immediately if passed, though sales wouldn't start until New York sets up rules and a proposed cannabis board.
 Assembly Majority Leader Crystal Peoples-Stokes estimated Friday it could take 18 months to two years for sales to start.

 “There's a big pie in which a lot of different folks are going to be able to be a part of it,” Goers said.